harshkind56/Portfolio/README.md

 # How to run the app
-- Dowload the source code
+- Dowload the source code and run the following command
-- Run ###'npm install'
+- ###'npm install'
 - Change information like your name, about us section, portfolios etc. according to yourself
-- Run ###'npm start' to run the app on local browser
+- To start the app on local browser, run
+  ###'npm start'